 2. Jamaica (Jamaica, NY)

-• Services: Links to a number of branches, such as the Port Jefferson and Ronkonkoma branches.
+- Services: Links to several branches, such as the Port Jefferson and Ronkonkoma branches.

 3. Hicksville (Hicksville, NY)